 Make sure you drink enough water in hot weather and during exercise, especially if you sweat a lot.
 If you do not drink enough water while taking Deralin, you may feel faint, lightheaded or sick.
 This is because your blood pressure is dropping suddenly.
 If you continue to feel unwell, tell your doctor.

 Dress warmly during cold weather, especially if you will be outside for a long time.
-Beta-blocker medicines tend to decrease blood circulation in the skin, fingers and toes.
-This may make you more sensitive to cold temperatures.
+Deralin, like other beta-blocker medicines tend to make you more sensitive to cold temperatures, especially if you have circulation problems.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Deralin.
 Deralin helps most people and is usually well tolerated, but it may have unwanted side effects in some people.